SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.10c.txt

  - Ex vengeful spirit kill reward is restored
  - Ex vengeful spirits can be grazed
  - Spell card zombie fairies shoot bullets when killed
- - Spell card boss health will decrease when zombie fairies are killed
+ - Spell card boss health decreases when zombie fairies are killed
  - Spell card fires more bullets and bullet speed increases with boss level

 Tsukasa: